 Attending an RV show of this size is a great way to see a huge selection of RVs all in one place and talk to the RV manufacturers.

 The 2019 California RV Show will be held at a new location: Auto Club Speedway in Fontana with free parking.
 For those of you who have attended this RV show in the past, you may know it as the Pomona RV Show.

 It is the best RV show in Southern California and one we highly recommend.
-We have been to the show four years and hope to make it five soon.
+We have been to the show four years and look forward to attending this year!

 2019 California RV Show

 Below are the details for the 2019 California RV Show.

 - Tickets: $15 at the door, $13 online, 12 years and under free

 A wide range of RVs will be on display for visitors to walk-through.